egiron/TemperatureFunct/docs/querying.md

 Now suppose we want to figure out how many rows are in our data set.
 We can do that using the following code snippets.

-### Display the number of combinations in TPF simulations
+### Display the number of combinations in WETF simulations
 ``` python
 print(duckdb.query('''
 SELECT COUNT(*)